ragabSolimanElnagar/secondprofit/README.md

 ### Supported Language Features

-This project supports a superset of the latest javascript and  typescript standard.<br>
+This project supports a superset of the latest javascript standard.<br>
 In addition to [ES6](https://github.com/lukehoban/es6features) syntax features, it also supports:

 - [Exponentiation Operator](https://github.com/rwaldron/exponentiation-operator) (ES2016).